 Iran is one of the most magnificent civilizations of middle east.
 Today it is famous for art, architecture, and poetry.
 In many ways, the reality is better than the image because Iran is one of the few countries where you can dive into an ancient culture and experience a lifestyle that has now disappeared from most of the modern world.
-What is less-known is that visitors can see archaeological and cultural sites spanning over 10,000 years. to help you plan your trip, here is a list of the top 10 sites that you should see while you are there:
+What is less-known is that visitors can see archaeological and cultural sites spanning over 10,000 years. to help you plan your trip, here is a list of Iran’s top 10 places to visit that you should see while you are there:

 Isfahan (Esfahan) contains some of the world’s most beautiful Islamic monuments.
-Meidan-e-Imam, formerly known as Royal Square (the Shah Square) or Naghsh-e jahan square was the symbolic center of the Safavid dynasty when some of the most stunning Islamic architecture in the world were created.
+Imam Square, formerly known as Naqhsh-e jahan square is one on the top 10 places to visit in Iran.
+It was the symbolic center of the Safavid Empire when some of the most stunning Islamic architecture in the world were created.
 This huge rectangular square measuring 160 x 512 m, is the second largest in the world.
 Framed by turquoise domed mosques, a palace perched on plane tree columns and a covered bazaar; it stands out as one of the most spectacular architectural complexes in Iran.
 In the background, the domes, minarets, the sensitive bustle of the bazaar whose mazes leave north of the square: everything contributes to evoke the most beautiful mirages of the East.

 Throughout the history, the square has been used for performing all kinds of national and governmental festivals and ceremonies as well as polo game.
 The stone goal posts still exist in north and south ends of Naqsh-e Jahan Square.

 The square is surrounded by arcaded structures two stories high containing The grand bazaar of Isfahan which is one of the oldest and largest covered bazaars in the Middle East.

 Imam square is one of the numerous Unesco world heritage sites of Iran.